EmilianoBruni/axios-jwt-simple/README.md

 ## TypeScript Support

-`axios-jwt-simple` is fully typed and works seamlessly with TypeScript.
+`axios-jwt-simple` is written in Typescript and so is fully typed and works seamlessly with TypeScript.

 ## FAQ

-### How does `axios-jwt-simple` handle token expiration?

-The library allows you to define a `refreshToken` function that is called when a token expires.
-This function should handle refreshing the token and returning a new one.

 ### Can I use this library with React or Vue?

 Yes, `axios-jwt-simple` works with any JavaScript framework or library that uses Axios for HTTP requests.

-### Is the library compatible with server-side rendering (SSR)?

-Yes, but you need to ensure that token storage and retrieval are compatible with your SSR environment (e.g., using cookies instead of `localStorage`).

 ## Links